fmuecke/fmuecke/README.md

 I am currently employed as Agile Coach at baramundi software and have a Master's degree equivalent in Computer Science ("Diplominformatiker").
 My connection with tech started way back with my dad's old C64 and have been employed in the tech industry for almost 20 years.
-What fascinated me early on was being able to create things and not just run prigrams but influence the way computers work.
+What fascinated me early on was being able to create things and not just run programs but influence the way computers work.

 ## GitHub Stats